unoplatform/Uno.Themes/README.md

 ![Uno Material](./images/UnoMaterial.png)

-Uno Material Design Guideline is a resource for designers and software developers that combines Material and Uno design guidance in single document.
+Uno Material Design Guideline is a resource for designers and software developers that combines Material and Uno design guidance in a single document.
 It is an easy way to kickstart design and implementation of cross-platform experiences with unified Material design system look and feel, using Sketch and Uno Platform.

 Download the [Uno Platform Design Guidelines sketch file](./design/Uno-Platform-Design-Guidelines.sketch) to get started.